-Outpatient diagnostic tests and therapeutic services and supplies

-- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies (office visit co-pay may apply) - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used - Other outpatient diagnostic tests

-\$50 copayment for each Medicare-covered diagnostic procedure/test.
+What you must pay when you get Services that are covered for you these services Outpatient diagnostic tests and therapeutic services and supplies In-Network Covered services include, but are not limited to: \$15 copayment for X-rays • each Medicare-Radiation (radium and isotope) therapy including technician materials and • covered diagnostic supplies (office visit co-pay may apply) procedure/test.
+Surgical supplies, such as dressings • \$40 copayment for Splints, casts and other devices used to reduce fractures and dislocations • Medicare-covered Laboratory tests • x-ray.
+Blood - including storage and administration.
+Coverage of whole blood and \$40 copayment for packed red cells begins only with the fourth pint of blood that you need each Medicareyou must either pay the costs for the first 3 pints of blood you get in a covered calendar year or have the blood donated by you or someone else.
+All other ultrasound. components of blood are covered beginning with the first pint used Other outpatient diagnostic tests \$250 copayment for each Medicarecovered diagnostic Prior Authorization from MVP may be required radiology PET, CAT, MRI, MRA or NUC service.
+20% coinsurance for each Medicarecovered radiation therapy service. \$0 copayment for each Medicarecovered lab service. \$0 copayment for blood services.
+Out-of-Network 40% coinsurance for each Medicarecovered diagnostic procedure/test.